 - A Victorian Christmas card

-Inventions like the steam engine and steel-making led to machines being made that could produce lots of the same thing at once.
+Victorian inventions like the steam engine and innovations like steel-making led to machines being made that could produce lots of the same thing at once.
 Factories were filled with machines like these.
 While it used to be that one person would be a weaver and make cloth, machines could now do that job instead and make cloth that didn’t cost as much.